josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/using_viewport_as_texture.md

 }
 ```

 > Note: All credit goes to the author, Inigo Quilez.
-It is published under the MIT licence.
+It is published under the `MIT` licence.
 >

-Now to use noise, add the following to the    fragment function:
+Now to use `noise`, add the following to the    `fragment` function:

 ```
 float n = noise(unit * 5.0);